ethanimproving/Family-Ideas/Goals/Projects/Photoshop/T&R T-Shirt Design/T&R T-Shirt Design.md

 # Uday's Design

-Faith said it sucks and Ethan is definitely going to win.
-(I'm paraphrasing.)
-She said that it's too fuzzy and mine would go with more outfits.
-Uday's [terrible] design is made with patriotic colors, so people might only wear it on the 4th of July.
-She also was **thinking** that Mariana is way more beautiful than Uday's wife.
+Faith said it's between Uday and Ethan.
+She thinks I am going to win.
+She said that Uday's is too fuzzy and mine would go with more outfits.
+Uday's design is made with patriotic colors, so people might only wear it on the 4th of July.
+She also was **thinking** that Mariana is extraordinarily beautiful.
 She didn't say it out loud, but I could tell she was thinking it.

 ![](https://i.imgur.com/4eHwkF4.png)